 During her recovery, however, Will read Bold Tracks: Skiing for the Disabled by Hal O’Leary.
 Within a year, she was back on the slopes – and going plenty fast.

-At the Albertville 1992 Paralympic Winter Games, Will won gold medals in the downhill and Super-G. Two years later, at the Lillehammer 1994 Winter Paralympic Games, Will won three gold medals, adding a gold in the slalom as well.
-At the Nagano 1998 Paralympic Games, Will won gold in the giant slalom, slalom and Super-G and took silver in the downhill.
+At the Albertville 1992 Paralympic Winter Games, Will won gold medals in the downhill and super-G. Two years later, at the Lillehammer 1994 Paralympic Winter Games, Will won three gold medals, adding a gold in the slalom as well.
+At the Nagano 1998 Paralympic Games, Will won gold in the giant slalom, slalom and super-G and took silver in the downhill.

 As wonderful as those accomplishments were, Will topped them all at the Salt Lake City 2002 Paralympic Winter Games.
-Before a home crowd, Will swept gold in the four races: downhill, giant slalom, slalom and Super-G.
+Before a home crowd, Will swept gold in the four races: downhill, giant slalom, slalom and super-G.

-With 12 gold medals and one silver, Will is one of the most decorated athletes in U.S. Ski Team history.
+With 12 gold medals and one silver, Will is one of the most decorated athletes in U.S. ski team history.

 “It’s not a disability, it’s an ability,” Will said.
 “You can go out and do anything you want to do, but you have to be the one that makes that decision.
 You can learn a lot from other people, but you just have to go out there and do it yourself.